CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 Every software project has an implied level of [software gardening](https://bssw.io/blog_posts/long-term-software-gardening-strategies-for-cultivating-scientific-development-ecosystems) time costs involved to impede decay,  practice continuous improvements and evolve the work.
 One way to actively share our thanks for the projects we depend on is through applying our time towards code contributions on them.

+Many projects are in need of additional people's thinking and development time.
+Have you ever noticed something that needs to be fixed or desirable functionality in a project you use?
+___Consider adding your contributions to open-source!___

 ## All Contributions Matter

 Contributing to open-source can come in many forms and contributions don't need to be gigantic to make an impact.